Next event in:

 Filing taxes in the USA, even if you don’t live there

 Are you a U.S. citizen, green card holder, or “Accidental American” (those born in the USA but have never resided there)?
 Did you know your income from abroad follows the same rules as in the United States?
-No matter where you live, you must file a federal tax return and pay taxes on your worldwide income.
+No matter where you live, you must file a federal tax return and report your worldwide income.
 There is a tax filing deadline for citizens living abroad.
-The next deadline is June 15, 2023.
+The next deadline is June 15, 2026.

 Three levels of government impose income taxes in the U.S.: